chris-hinds/chrishinds.dev/_posts/next-js-dir-alias.md

 ---
-title: "Welcome to Chris's blog!"
+title: "Directory alias's with Next.JS"
-poster: "/images/cloudflare-pages.png"
+poster: "/images/dir-alias.png"
 ---

 **Hello world**, this is my first Next.js blog post and it is written in Markdown.